 If you have concerns about a child in the school, please contact the DSL/DDSLs or alternatively contact Surrey Children’s Services (click on this link to find out more) on 0300 470 9100 or in an emergency dial 999.

 Wellbeing and Mental Health Links

 If you are worried about your child’s Mental Health or Wellbeing please click here

-For more information, please click here
+For links to websites that provide more information, guidance and support, please click here.